Iona College Celebrates Next Chapter with Opening of the LaPenta School of Business

 Iona worked with industry leaders on the design and execution of the project, including Gensler, the architecture, design and planning firm; Pavarini North East Construction Co., the general contractor; and JLL, the commercial real estate, investment and project management firm, which oversaw the project development.

-"We wanted the design of the new LaPenta School of Business to honor the rich history of the original building and Iona College, while also providing a modern environment that will propel students forward into successful careers," said Mark Thaler, Gensler Project Director.
+"We wanted the design of the new LaPenta School of Business to honor the rich history of the original building and Iona University, while also providing a modern environment that will propel students forward into successful careers," said Mark Thaler, Gensler Project Director.
 "The new facility offers abundant space for dynamic learning and collaboration that will train Iona's graduates for a workplace landscape that is changing faster than ever before."

 A Transformative Experience